Laggg/ml-bots-surviv.io/README.md

 # Intro
 We present our **machine learning bot** (ml-bot is in alpha testing), which plays the [game](https://surviv.io/) itself.

 This bot tries to solve only **the locomotion problem** by training on human letsplays.
+To train this agent, we used 100 youtube-videos containing 1.2 million frames.

 ![Image of Yaktocat](jupyter_demo/for_preview.png)